 I know you may be very surprised to hear this.
 After all, we trust and rely in our doctors.
 How do doctors NOT know what thyroid tests to order?

 Following the official hypothyroidism treatment guidelines most conventional doctors make a diagnosis based solely on TSH (Thyroid Stimulating Hormone) test or a combination of TSH and T4 thyroid hormone testing.

 In most cases these are the ONLY tests that the doctors order when they suspect hypothyroidism.
 However, for many people the results come back “normal” even if they have hypothyroid symptoms.
-In fact, running an extended thyroid panel that includes tests for:
+In fact, running an complete thyroid panel that includes tests for: